 Considering the costs of studying at university

-What you need to budget for when you come to university, including fees, books and additional costs.
+What you need to budget for when you come to university, including fees, living and study costs.

 Paying for your studies